Affiliate links on Android Authority may earn us a commission. Learn more.

-Fresh out of the box: 10 ways to make your new Samsung Galaxy S22 better
+Fresh out of the box: 10 ways to make your Samsung Galaxy S22 better

-Samsung’s latest flagships have arrived.
-On the surface, the Galaxy S22 series might not look too different from its predecessor, but there are plenty of changes.
+We’ve had plenty of time with Samsung’s 2022 flagships at this point.
+It’s true that the Galaxy S22 series might not look too different from its predecessor, but there are plenty of changes.
 From updated software to an improved camera, there’s a lot to sink your teeth into.
 The only question is where to start.
-We’ve had some time to test the devices, so here are 10 Samsung Galaxy S22 tips and tricks to boost your smartphone experience.
+We’ve been using the devices for more than a year, so here are 10 Samsung Galaxy S22 tips and tricks to boost your smartphone experience.
+Many of these tips also apply to the newer Samsung Galaxy S23 series.

 Samsung Galaxy S22 tips and tricks